olsarnow/wordpress-k8s/README.md

 #### create all the necessary services

-You need three components to run a WordPress instance:
+You need these components to run a WordPress instance:

 MySQL - for database management.

-Redis - for caching (optional, but recommended).

 WordPress - the web application itself including php8.1 and apache2 web server